 =QUERY(B2:D17, "SELECT SUM(D)")

-By grouping the sales data based on sales team members, you can calculate the total sales amount for each sales representative separately:
+By using the Google Sheets QUERY GROUP BY clause to group the sales data based on sales team members, you can calculate the total sales amount for each sales representative separately:

 =QUERY(B2:D17, "SELECT B, SUM(D) GROUP BY B")